-The watch-and-wait approach (see page 31) may be used for patients who have indolent (slow-growing) subtypes of NHL without signs and/or symptoms.
-In this approach, treatment is deferred or delayed until signs of disease progression occur.
+The watch-and-wait approach (see page 24) may be used for patients who have indolent (slow growing) subtypes of NHL without signs and/or symptoms.
+In this approach, treatment is either deferred or delayed until signs and/or symptoms of disease progression occur.
 Frequent and careful observation is required so that effective treatment can be started if the disease starts advancing.
 In some patients the disease progresses slowly over a long period of time, while in others it evolves (transforms) into a more aggressive type of NHL that requires immediate treatment.

-In general, drug therapy (see Table 4 on page 17) and radiation therapy are the two principal forms of treatment for NHL.
+In general, drug therapy (see Table 4 on page 36 for Drug Classes and Drug Functions and Table 5 starting on page 38 for Some Drugs Used in the Treatment of Non-Hodgkin Lymphoma) and radiation therapy are the two principal forms of treatment for NHL.
 Although radiation therapy is generally not the only or the principal curative therapy, it is an important additional treatment in some cases.

-Table 5 on page 19 lists examples of drug combinations used to treat NHL.
+Table 6 on page 45 lists examples of drug combinations used to treat NHL.
 In clinical trials, researchers continue to study the most effective combinations of drugs for the treatment of all types of NHL, including newly diagnosed, refractory and relapsed disease.

 Biosimilars.
 A biosimilar is a biological product that is very similar to another biological drug (called the "reference drug") that has already received Food and Drug Administration (FDA) approval.
 Both the reference and biosimilar drugs are made from living organisms, but they may be made in different ways and with slightly different substances.
-To be called a biosimilar drug, a biological drug must be shown to be as safe and effective as the reference drug, and also work in the same way.
+To be called a biosimilar drug, a biological drug must be shown to be as safe and effective as the reference drug, and it has to work in the same way.
 It must also be used in the same way, at the same dose and for the same condition as the reference drug.
-Biosimilar drugs must be approved by the FDA and may cost less than the reference drugs.
+Biosimilar drugs must be approved by the Food and Drug Administration (FDA) and may cost less than the reference drugs.
+Several biosimilar medications have been approved to treat some types of NHL.
+See Table 5 (an asterisk denotes biosimilar drugs in this table) starting on page 38.